-- 2 tablespoons cider vinegar
+- 2 tablespoons vinegar

 - 3 tablespoons brown sugar

-Remove the chicken from the baking dish and remove all of the liquid for the dish.
-Spread some of the BBQ sauce on the bottom of the pan, enough to cover the bottom.
-Place the chicken back in the baking dish and pour the remaining BBQ sauce over the chicken.
+- Spread enough of the BBQ sauce to cover the bottom of the dish.
+Place the chicken back in the dish.
+Pour the remaining BBQ sauce over top of the chicken